ShahlaMva9/mammadovaJava/README.md

-# Mamedov-Java-QA-Traineeship-Task
+# Mammadova-Java-QA-Traineeship-Task

 ## Overview

-This project is a solution to the QA Automation traineeship technical task.
+This project is a solution to the technical task for QA Automation traineeship.

 - **Language:** Java 11
 - **IDE:** IntelliJ IDEA
-- **Run type:** Console application
-- **Input:** Interactive via console

 ## Task Summary